pyoomph/pyoomph/docs/source/tutorial/installation/pypa.rst

       python -m pip install pyoomph

 This will install pyoomph on your system.
+However, please also read the system-specific steps below.

 If you get errors, let us know (c.diddens@utwente.nl), and we see whether we can provide a suitable wheel for your system.

 .. warning::

    If you are using a recent Mac with the M1 (arm64 architecture) processor, you must execute this command in a Rosetta terminal.
 At https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development/ you can find instructions how to create such a Rosetta terminal.
 Also, please see below regarding the `mkl` module.

 Depending on your system, you have to do additional steps to obtain the full performance: